How to remove crescent moon on iPhone: situations & solutions

 Situation 2: the crescent moon icon near your text messages

-Find the “Details” (“info”) button in the upper right corner of the text message thread, which is a circle.
-Click on it.
+Find the “Details” button or (“info”) button in the upper right corner of the iPhone text message thread, which is a circle.
+Click on the Details button.
 Afterward, you will be directed to the “Details” screen.
-After having opened it, you can deactivate the “Hide Alerts” button.
+After having opened it, you can deactivate the Hide Alerts option.

 In the latest versions of iOS, a crossed-out bell icon is used instead of the half-moon.
 Here’s how you can dispose of it on the latest iOS versions.